 - If BIO 169 has not been completed with a “C” or higher within 5 years of admission, applicant must complete BIO 169 before or during the spring semester prior to enrollment.
 Proof of enrollment is required when submitting the Health Sciences application.

 - Proof of completion of BIO 169 with a “C” or higher within 5 years of admission must be submitted with an official transcript at the end of the spring semester.

 The Registrar’s Office and the Dean of Health Sciences and Nursing must approve the equivalent to BIO 168 and 169.

 Psychological Services Bureau (PSB) EXAM:

-- All ADN Applicants are required to take the PSB EXAM.
+•All ADN Applicants are required to take the PSB Exam.
 The score report must be submitted with your application.
-Please visit the PSB link below for guidelines, study guides, test dates, how to pay and register for the PSB test.
-(See STEP 4)
+See Step 4 for guidelines, study guides, test dates, how to pay and register for the PSB test.

 NOTE: Currently enrolled LCC students skip to step 2.
 If you are currently not attending LCC and you are applying to a second Health Sciences Program and have already completed step 1, skip to step 2.

 Step 1 and any course prerequisites must be completed before submitting the Intent to Apply form.
 A confirmation email will be sent indicating your Intent to Apply form was received.
 If you do not receive an email within 2 business days, contact the Health Sciences Admissions Specialist: email@example.com.

 The Health Sciences Advisor will review your transcripts and a second email will be sent indicating requirements have been met for biology and math.
 A Health Sciences Application Packet will be sent as an attachment in the email, as well.
 If you have not provided proof of the math and/or biology requirements, an email will be sent requesting you contact the Health Sciences Admissions Advisor to provide missing information: firstname.lastname@example.org.
 If you have not take the PSB exam, complete Step 4 now.